Ability to Pay

 When a home is sold for an amount that falls short of the amount still owed on the home’s mortgage.

 When someone borrows shares of stock and sells them in the hopes that the stock’s price will fall before the original loan must be repaid.

 SIMPLE (Savings Incentive Match Plan for Employees)

-An employer-sponsored retirement plan designed for employees of small businesses (but also available to self-employed taxpayers).
-Contributions are generally tax deductible and up to 3% of contribution amounts are generally matched by the employer.
+An employer-sponsored retirement plan designed for employees of small businesses, and is also available to self-employed taxpayers.
+Contributions are generally tax deductible and usually up to 3% of contribution amounts are matched by the employer.

 A filing status claimed by those who are unmarried, divorced, or legally separated and who do not qualify for Head of Household status.

 A specific amount that differs by filing status.
 You may deduct this amount from your taxable income if you do not itemize deductions.

 A specific amount per mile driven for business, charitable, or medical purposes, which may be deducted from your taxable income.

 Using legal tax planning strategies to reduce your tax bill.